 Skip navigation

-Garawa elder Jack Green and Gudanji woman and native title rightsholder Josie Davey Green are challenging the NT government’s support for Glencore’s notorious McArthur River zinc lead mine.
+Garawa elder Jack Green and Gudanji woman and native title rightsholder Josie Davey Green challenged the NT government’s support for Glencore’s notorious McArthur River zinc lead mine.

 Summary